AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Town Of Salem

 The Amnesiac is essentially roleless and cannot win without remembering the role of a dead player.
-When there is only 4 players left, the Amnesiac becomes a [Thief](#thief).
+When there is 4 or lower players left, the Amnesiac becomes a [Thief](#thief).

 **Game Options**